400yk/ppt_translate/backend/docs/REFERRAL_SYSTEM_PLAN.md

   - [ ] Referral codes: "You and your friend will both get 3 days free!"
   - [ ] Invitation codes: "You will get 7 days free!" (existing behavior)
 - [ ] Validate code and detect type (referral vs invitation)
-- [ ] Mark users as paid members when they use any valid code
+- [ ] Set membership expiry date when users use any valid code

 ### 4.3 Profile Page Integration
 - [ ] Add referral section to user profile